 What OTHER INFORMATION should I know?

 Keep all appointments with your doctor and the laboratory.
+If you are being treated for NSCLC, your doctor will order a lab test before you begin your treatment to see whether your cancer can be treated with cemiplimab-rwlc.
 Your doctor will order certain lab tests to check your body's response to cemiplimab-rwlc injection.

 Ask your pharmacist any questions you have about cemiplimab-rwlc injection.